-M ath education has changed considerably over the last several years.
+Math education has changed considerably over the last several years and continues to change.
 Most parents were schooled to believe that math is about memorizing facts, procedures, and formulas, and then using that knowledge to produce right answers on tests.
 As a result, they struggle with two important ideas that are fundamental to how we wish to teach mathematics.
 First, we want to teach students that there is more than one way to solve a problem.
-Second, we want students to understand what they are doing and to be able to explain their thinking.
+Second, we want students to wonder about, make sense of, and understand what they are doing and to be able to explain their thinking.